 Now, brethren, concerning the coming of our Lord Jesus Christ and our gathering together to Him, we ask you, not to be soon shaken in mind or troubled, either by spirit or by word or by letter, as if from us, as though the day of Christ had come.
 Let no one deceive you by any means; for that Day will not come unless the falling away comes first, and the man of sin is revealed, the son of perdition.—2 Thessalonians 2:1-3

-There are two specific and well-defined events that signal the day of the Lord is rapidly approaching.
-First is the falling away meaning a departure.
+There are two specific and well-defined events that signal that the day of the Lord is rapidly approaching.
+First is the “falling away” meaning a departure.
 This text has been mistranslated and its meaning misinterpreted as a great number of believers falling away from the Lord.
 That is not taught by the Apostle Paul in the New Testament, he stated to Timothy that some will depart from the faith.

 The earliest English Bibles translate this word as departure not apostasy.
-(SEE Weust Translation and World English translation of 1 Thessalonians 2:1-4) Departure and not apostasy better fits the context when Paul explains the removal of the restrainer.
+Earlier English translations before the King James translation render apostasia as a departure or departing.
+The word apostasy traditionally has been viewed in this text as a departure from the faith.
+But the context is clearer when interpreted as a “departure” not ‘departure from the faith.’
+Departure and not apostasy or rebellion better fits the context when Paul explains the removal of the restrainer in 2 Thessalonians 2.
 The removal of the Holy Spirit’s ministry and the departure of the church coincide together because the Holy Spirit indwells the church.

 The Anti-Christ can not appear until the church is departed because of the awesome authority and power He placed in the church.
 Revelation 4 & 5 is an account of the Apostle John’s vision of the redeemed worshiping at the throne of God.
-The redeemed then witnesses who would open the seals to judge the earth it is the Lamb of God, Jesus!
+The redeemed then witnesses who would open the seals to judge the earth—it is the Lamb of God, Jesus!
 The first seal judgment is the release of the rider on a white horse to conquer which is none other than the anti-Christ to deceive the nations of the world.
-So the church is in heaven watching the judgments unfold.
+So the church has departed from the earth and is in heaven watching the judgments unfold.